lmas/thesis/thesis.typ

 This is an attempt at evaluating the possible usefulness of running data analysis directly on smart sensors.
 The method of anomaly detection revolves around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms used for detecting discord anomalies, among other uses.
-They also note that "time series discords are known to be very competitive as novelty/anomaly detectors."

-The Matrix Profile is a simple algorithm with claims of being easily scale-able
-@yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
+Supposedly, it is easily scalable and as such might offer a more performant alternative to machine learning models, that fits better on smaller devices and sensors.
-Since it does not require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.

 == Motivation

-Today the world is experiencing its fourth industrial revolution.
-If the use of electricity and digitisation pushed the two previous revolutions in the manufacturing industry, then today's shift is mainly driven by the large amount of smart, modular, and highly connected devices that forms the so called Internet-of-Things.
-Dubbed as "Industry 4.0" by the team of german scientists _Dr.
-Lasi et al._
-@lasi,
-this new revolution originated from the need of increased flexibility and better efficiency in production systems, in order to better handle quickly shifting market demands.
+With the shift towards Industry 4.0 @lasi, the manufacturing industries are facing new challenges as they move towards decentralised processes.
+This move is partly enabled by the advances with smart devices and the rise of the Internet-of-Things.
 _Dr.
-Lasi et al._ continues in their article with, that technology is pushing towards miniaturisation, digitisation, automation, and as a result, turning today's manufacturing plants into tomorrow's "smart factories".
+Lasi et al._ @lasi continues in their article with, that technology is pushing towards miniaturisation, digitisation, automation, and as a result, turning today's manufacturing plants into tomorrow's "smart factories".
 These factories are utilising a growing number of sensors and digital, decentralised